 One part of the church’s Matthew 25 ministry, IowaWINS, aided 32 immigrants following an ICE raid five years ago

-Saturday’s first presentation came courtesy of Tammy Shull and David Suarez, board members with IowaWINs, an acronym for Iowa Welcomes Immigrant Neighbors.
+The first presentation came courtesy of Tammy Shull and David Suarez, board members with IowaWINs, an acronym for Iowa Welcomes Immigrant Neighbors.
 Learn more about IowaWINs, a commission of First Presbyterian Church, here or here.

 IowaWINs was originally established in 2015 in response to the Syrian refugee crisis, Shull said.
-Then, nearly five years ago — on May 9, 2018 — a Mt.
-Pleasant factory was raided by Immigration and Customs Enforcement, which detained 32 workers from the plant.
+Then, nearly five years ago — on May 9, 2018 — a Mount Pleasant factory was raided by Immigration and Customs Enforcement, which detained 32 workers from the plant.
 “What came to my mind that evening was Tammy Shull,” said Suarez, community development manager for Community 1st Credit Union.
 “I remembered that First Presbyterian Church has this wonderful organization, IowaWINs, that helps immigrants.
 They were a well-organized entity who could help those affected by the raid.”

 Suarez said he also knew “those families were doing nothing wrong.
 They are hard workers, and we need that.
-Mt.
-Pleasant is small rural community, and we need a workforce.
+Mount Pleasant is small rural community, and we need a workforce.
 They were that workforce.”

 Shull, a member at First Presbyterian Church, said that establishing IowaWINs “has made the church a lot more alive.”

 “Because of all the relationships we had formed, we had resources to respond to the raid that night,” Shull said, including immigration attorneys, interpreters and counselors.
 “That wouldn’t have been possible if we hadn’t built all those relationships in the community.
 Our church saw we were really following Jesus and making a difference.”